spierala/mini-rx-store/README.md

 #### Create a Feature (Feature State):

-A `Feature` holds a piece of state which belongs to a specific feature in your application (e.g. 'products', 'users').
+A _feature_ holds a piece of state which belongs to a specific feature in your application (e.g. 'products', 'users').
-The Feature States together form the App State (Single Source of Truth).
+The _feature_ states together form the app state (Single source of truth).

-Usually you would create a new `Feature` inside long living Modules/Services:
+Usually you would create a new _feature_ inside long living Modules/Services:

 ```
 import { Store } from 'mini-rx-store';